ibm-cloud-docs/assistant-data/skill-search-add.md

             - Collection name.
 The name must be unique for this service instance.
             - Language.
 Select the language of the files that you are adding to this collection.
 For information about the languages supported by {{site.data.keyword.discoveryshort}}, see [Language support](/docs/services/discovery-data?topic=discovery-data-language-support){: external}.

               If you are uploading a PDF document and want to extract party, nature, and category information from it, then expand the **Advanced** section and click **Use the Default Contract Configuration with this collection**.
-See [Collection requirements](/docs/services/discovery-data?topic=discovery-data-element-classification#element-collection){: external} for more details.
         1. Upload documents.

             Supported file types include PDF, HTML, JSON, and DOC files.
-See [Adding content](/docs/services/discovery-data?topic=discovery-data-addcontent){: external} for more details.
             {: note}

             No ongoing synchronization of uploaded documents is available.
 If you want to pick up changes that are made to a document, upload a later version of the document.